YANADASANG/HW_ProC_Shape_BookStore/README.md

 - Book : used for view / add / update / delete book
 - Order : used to create book orders for customers and view order history for each customer

+for database this program has mockup database of Customer Database and Book Database, these databases are automatically installed when you first open the program.
+You also can add or edit database .

 ## Tech Stack